 A Viable Approach

 Whenever you have been in possible contact with the virus, or simply wish to maintain protection for yourself, wash your hands well with soap and water.

 If you find this is causing a problem, dry your hands and immediately wash them again, with your normal soap substitute.
 This should remove any irritants left in place by needing to use standard soap.

 Keep your emollient soap wherever you wash your hands, take some out with you in a dispenser.
 Don’t be afraid to use emollient to moisturise your hands as often as you need, once your hands are clean and virus free.

-Should problems persist, treat with anti inflammatory cream (often steriod based).
+Should problems persist, treat with anti inflammatory cream (often steroid based).
 Use an ample amount each day, then every few days if possible.

 Staying In Control

-Anxiety is currently understandable for all of us and more so if you have a skin condition to manage.
+Although the pandemic has changed to “living with Covid” in a societal sense, anxiety is still understandable and more so if you have a skin condition to manage.
 The best way to set this aside is to be in control of what is affecting you.

-Eczema, dermatitis and similar conditions can be managed without breaking government guidelines, or putting your health at further risk.
+Eczema, dermatitis and similar conditions can be managed, without putting your health at further risk from the Covid-19 virus.
 Follow the suggestions above and with a little extra time, you should be okay.